brewdo/brewdo/README.md

 2. Run

         sudo brewdo adduser
+        sudo brewdo mklogdir

-    This will create the Homebrew owner.
+    This will create the Homebrew owner and log directory.

 3. Run

-        sudo brewdo mkdirs

-    This will set up any necessary directories.

-4. Run

-        sudo brewdo migrate matt
+        sudo brewdo migrate

-Remaining steps include:

--   /Library/Caches/Homebrew

--   Other things?
-Testing needed.
+    This will change ownership on the Homebrew home and cache.

+4. INSERT ALIAS HERE

 Commands
 ----